-This initiative will apply to all students, faculty, staff, visitors, contractors, and other persons on campus, regardless of the purpose for their visit.
+This initiative applies to all students, faculty, staff, visitors, contractors, and other persons on campus, regardless of the purpose for their visit.

 How will the initiative be enforced?

 All members of the Yale community share responsibility to respect this policy.
 Since the initiative announcement in 2015, the focus has been educational, supporting and engaging tobacco users to quit.
-Through continued peer support, leadership oversight, and voluntary compliance, the goal remains to foster behavior and culture change over time.
+Through continued peer support and voluntary compliance, the goal remains to foster behavior and culture change over time.
 We continue to partner with our tobacco free champions, operational units, and campus ambassadors to increase community engagement and support culture change.

 Are there designated smoking areas on campus?

 There are no designated smoking areas on a tobacco free campus.
 The goal is for all cigarette urns to be phased out over the next year.
 However, during this transition phase and as our visitors adjust to our policy, a limited number of designated smoking areas will be placed at conference centers and be at least 25 feet away from doorways and air intakes.